Enhanced microscale NMR spectroscopy of low-gyromagnetic ratio nuclei via hydrogen transfer: Introduction

 In this work, we present a pulse-sequence for performing NMR spectroscopy with NV ensembles over low-gyromagnetic-ratio nuclei by using hydrogens as enhancers of the NMR signal.
-This approach takes advantage of their high abundance in most molecules and their large gyromagnetic ratio, which leads to stronger coupling with NVs and importantly, to fast emission, with a rate that matches NV coherence times.
-Additionally, the potential for hydrogen hyperpolarization further motivates this approach~\cite{bucher2020hyperpolarization,arunkumar2021micron}.
+This approach exploits their high abundance in most molecules and large gyromagnetic ratio, which leads to higher initial polarization and higher coupling with the NV -resulting in fast emission, at a rate matching NV coherence times.
+Thus, our method not only leverages the high initial polarization of hydrogen nuclei, as in INEPT-like techniques in standard NMR, but also exploits their stronger coupling with the NV ensemble compared to other nuclei.
+This results in a faster and more intense emitted NMR signal, reducing the detrimental effects of NV decoherence during the measurement period.
+Additionally, the typically higher concentration of hydrogen relative to other species further enhances the amplitude of the emitted NMR signal.
+Moreover, the potential for hydrogen hyperpolarization further motivates this approach~\cite{bucher2020hyperpolarization,arunkumar2021micron}.
 The method is suited for the context of microscale samples analyzed with NV ensembles at high magnetic fields, finally resulting in increased sensitivities.
 The protocol can be employed to detect J-couplings, with a resolution limited by the sample's $T_2$, or to detect J-couplings and chemical shifts, where the resolution is instead limited by $T_2^*$.
-By detailed numerical simulations, we show that our approach leads to sensitivity improvements of more than one order of magnitude.
+Through detailed numerical simulations, we demonstrate that our approach improves sensitivity by more than an order of magnitude compared to the only existing standard methods in the scenario of high magnetic fields \cite{munuera2023high,alsina2024jcoupling}.